chaoss/metrics/resources/metrics-template.md

 ## Description
 A description of what the metric is and what it captures.
-The first few sentences should match the description in the [metrics list](../activity-metrics-list.md).

 ## Objectives
 Answer the question for why someone wants to measure this metric and what can be known with it.